-Asking the questions to teachers regarding the number of hours spent on the internet to find the perfect content for classroom teaching; the Curriculum specialists and IT administrators regarding the number of hours spent sifting through app requests from teachers to see how to come with better tools to aid in classroom teaching while also subscribing to district policies; and to EdTech developers regarding the time spent on trying to convince educators of the benefits of using their apps; Google provides a singular solution in the form of the Chromebook App Hub.
+Asking the questions to teachers regarding the number of hours spent on the internet to find the perfect content for classroom teaching; the Curriculum specialists and IT administrators regarding the number of hours spent sifting through app requests from teachers to see how to come up with better tools to aid in classroom teaching while also subscribing to district policies; and to EdTech developers regarding the time spent on trying to convince educators of the benefits of using their apps; Google provides a singular solution in the form of the Chromebook App Hub.

 The Chromebook App Hub, claims Google, is an online resource created to help educators, administrators, and developers work together and learn not only about Chromebook apps but also gain ideas for school activities.
 In its blog post, Google has cited some early feedback on its latest venture.

 By being part of the App Hub we can showcase how Book Creator brings creativity to Chromebook classrooms, and demonstrate transparency around our data policies and product accessibility.
 We’re thrilled to be a part of this fantastic new resource that empowers educators to discover apps for their classroom – Dan Amos, the CEO of Book Creator

 Edtech is one of the few industries where each stakeholder wants the same result – improved outcomes for all students.
 With the App Hub, it’s clear that Google for Education is making strides to facilitate greater collaboration around this shared goal, and we’re thrilled to be a part of it.
 Chromebooks have totally revolutionized the accessibility, flexibility, and safety of digital learning, and building our products on their platform was the best decision we’ve ever made – James Francis, the CEO of Screencastify